Twombs/ZOOM-Checker/README.md

 Game titles no longer existing at the ZOOM Platform, won't appear in this file.

 ZOOM Checker.exe can also be used from the command-line, so you could create a Registry right-click entry for it with HTML files if you wished, instead of using drag & drop with the floating dropbox.
+There are obvious benefits to using the dropbox though.